ineedbots/iw3_bot_warfare/README.md

 - This mod does not edit ANY stock .gsc files, meaning EVERY other mod is compatible with this mod.
 Mod doesn't add anything unnecessary, what you see is what you get.

 - Adds AI clients to multiplayer games to simulate playing real players. (essentially Combat Training for CoD4)
 	- Bots move around the maps with native engine input. (all normal maps)
 	- Bots press all the buttons with native engine input (ads, sprint, jump, etc)
 	- Bots play all gamemodes/objectives, they capture flags, plant, defuse bombs, etc. (all normal modes)
 	- Bots use all killstreaks.
 	- Bots target helicopters.
 	- Bots target equipment.
 	- Bots can camp randomly.
 	- Bots can follow others on own will.
 	- Bots have smooth and realistic aim.
 	- Bots respond smartly to their surroundings, they will go to you if you shoot, uav, etc.
 	- Bots use all perks and weapons.
 	- Bots difficulty level can be customized and are accurate. (hard is hard, easy is easy, etc.)
 	- Bots each all have different classes, traits, and difficulty and remember it all.
 	- Bots switch from between primaries and secondaries.
 	- Bots can grenade, place claymores, they even use grenades and tubes in preset map locations.
 	- Bots use grenade launchers.
 	- Bots can melee people.
 	- Bots can run!
 	- Bots can climb ladders!
 	- Bots jump shot and drop shot.
 	- Bots detect smoke grenades, stun grenades, flashed and airstrike slows.
 	- Bots will remember their class, skill and traits, even on multiround based gametypes.
 	- Bots can throwback grenades.
 	- ...
 And pretty much everything you expect a Combat Training bot to have

 ## Installation
 You can easily setup a local LAN dedicated server for you to join and play on.
 Have a look at [Setting up a CoD4x server](https://github.com/callofduty4x/CoD4x_Server/wiki/Server-setup).

 0. Make sure that [CoD4x server + client](https://cod4x.ovh/) is installed, updated and working properly.
 	- Download the [latest release](https://github.com/ineedbots/iw3_bot_warfare/releases) of Bot Warfare.
 1. Locate your CoD4x server install folder.
-2. Move the files/folders found in 'Add to root of CoD4x server' from the Bot Warfare release archive you downloaded to the root of your CoD4x server folder.
+2. Move the files/folders found in `Add to root of CoD4x server` from the Bot Warfare release archive you downloaded to the root of your CoD4x server folder.
 	- The folder/file structure should follow as `.CoD4x server folder\main_shared\maps\mp\bots\_bot.gsc`.
 3. The mod is now installed, now start your server, change the DVARs and start a map.
-4. Now start your CoD4x client and connect to your server ('connect 127.0.0.1' in the console most likely) and play!
+4. Now start your CoD4x client and connect to your server (`connect 127.0.0.1` in the console most likely) and play!

 ## Documentation